-- The filter paper cards come in packets of 200 cards.
+The filter paper cards come in packets of 50 cards.
 Before opening a new packet, put on gloves.
-Open the packet and place the cards in 6-8 smaller ziploc bags; place these smaller bags in a large ziploc bag.
+Open the packet and place the cards in 4-5 smaller ziploc bags; place these smaller bags in a large ziploc bag.
 The bags must be stored stacked to avoid compressing the filter paper.
 Place a few desiccant packets and a humidity indicator card in each small bag before sealing it.
 You must also place desiccants and a humidity indicator card in the larger ziploc bag.
-If the humidity indicator card and/or desiccants change colour before the cards have all been used, replace the humidity indicator card and desiccants following the instructions described in the Desiccant packets and Humidity indicator card sections below. - Note: Keeping the unused filter paper cards with desiccants in a ziploc bag will prevent moisture from being absorbed on the filter paper card which will prevent over-saturation or merging of circles when blood is collected.
+If the humidity indicator card and/or desiccants change colour before the cards have all been used, replace the humidity indicator card and desiccants following the instructions described in the Desiccant packets and Humidity indicator card sections below.

+Note: Keeping the unused filter paper cards with desiccants in a ziploc bag will prevent moisture from being absorbed on the filter paper card which will prevent over-saturation or merging of circles when blood is collected.

-Barcode labels: because the malaria, antimalarial drug resistance, HbA1c, and Vitamin D testing in NFHS-5 is anonymous, respondents' names are never written on the filter paper cards.
+- O Barcode labels: because the HIV, Hepatitis-B and Hepatitis-C testing in NFHS-6 is anonymous, respondents' names are never written on the filter paper cards.
 Instead, barcode labels are used to identify the DBS samples and link them to the interview data.
-You will be provided with sheets of 'peel-off' adhesive barcode labels (Figure 8.2).
+You will be provided with sheets of 'peel-off' adhesive barcode labels (Figure 6.3).
 The barcodes are arranged in rows; the codes on each label are the same across one row.
-A different row of barcode labels is to be used for each respondent from whom a DBS sample is collected.
+A different row of barcode labels is to be used for each respondent from whom a DBS sample is collected. - O Drying box: a plastic box with a cardboard rack (Figure 6.4) positioned inside.
+For proper use, stand the box vertically (the filter paper cards will be positioned horizontally).
+The drying boxes are to be used for transport of DBS while in the field and overnight drying of DBS samples.
+They are not to be used for long-term sample storage. - O Desiccant packets: drying agents used to absorb moisture from the air to keep the filter paper cards dry (Figure 6.5).
+The granules inside the packets change colour from blue to pink as they absorb moisture.